 There are many schools of thought on how to cut butternut squash.
 After trying several methods, this is what works best for me:

-1. Using a large, sharp cook knife cut off the top stem and bottom end of your squash on a cutting board.
-This will help you to make the squash more stable and easier to peel later.
+- Using a large, sharp cook knife, cut off the top stem and bottom end of your squash on a cutting board.
+This will help you make the squash more stable and easier to peel later.

 And you are ready to prep the sauce!

-- 1 cup of oat milk (or almond milk, soya milk, or vegetable broth)
+- Oat milk (or almond milk, soya milk, or vegetable broth)

-In the meantime, add the 2 tablespoons of extra-virgin olive oil to a pan.
+- Fry the sage leaves: In the meantime, add 2 tablespoons of extra-virgin olive oil to a pan.
 Once the oil is hot, add about 8 sage leaves.
 Let them crisp for about 10-15 seconds on each side and then remove them from the heat and place them on the side.
 We will use these to garnish the pasta at the end and give them extra flavor.

 Tips to fry sage leaves: